Georgia O'Keeffe: Personal life

 Shortly after O'Keeffe arrived for the summer in New Mexico in 1946, Stieglitz suffered a cerebral thrombosis (stroke).
 She immediately flew to New York to be with him.
 He died on July 13, 1946.
 She buried his ashes at Lake George.
 She spent the next three years mostly in New York settling his estate.

 She had a close relationship with Beck Strand.
 They enjoyed spending time together, traveling, and living with "glee".
 Strand said that she was most herself when with O'Keeffe.
 In Foursome—a book about O'Keeffe, Stieglitz, and Beck and Paul Strand—Carolyn Burke argues against the notion that the women were sexually or romantically involved, finding such a reading of their correspondence incongruous with their "passionate ties to their husbands" and "strong heterosexual attractions".

 Frida Kahlo met O'Keeffe in December 1931 in New York City at the opening of Diego Rivera's solo exhibition at the MOMA, after which a friendship developed.
 (Note: In 1932, Frida Kahlo and her husband moved from NYC to Detroit.
 Here, Kahlo painted the famous Self Portrait on the Borderline Between Mexico and the United States.
 Many historians have noted the jack-in-the-pulpit flowers which lie on the Mexico side of the painting.
 These flowers, which are not native to Mexico, were the feature of a series of paintings by O'Keeffe just two years prior in which she painted the flowers at different periods of growth: one fully closed, one open, etc. This same series of growth is featured in Kahlo's painting.)
 They remained friends, staying in touch when O'Keeffe recuperated from a nervous breakdown in a hospital and then in Bermuda.
 Both women visited each other's homes on a couple of occasions in the 1950s.

 Among guests to visit her at the ranch over the years were Charles and Anne Lindbergh, singer-songwriter Joni Mitchell, poet Allen Ginsberg, and photographer Ansel Adams.
 She traveled and camped at "Black Place" often with her friend, Maria Chabot, and later with Eliot Porter.

+Later in life O'Keeffe developed macular degeneration, impairing her vision.
+She sometimes required assistance when painting.

 Legacy

-Marquette Middle School in Madison, Wisconsin was renamed as Georgia O'Keeffe Middle School.
+In 1993 Marquette Middle School in Madison, Wisconsin was renamed as Georgia O'Keeffe Middle School.

-In 2020, Tymberwood Academy (in Gravesend, Kent, England), pupils chose new class names.
-One of the winning names for a Year 3 class was Georgia O'Keeffe.